crycode-de/ioBroker.ds18b20/README.md

 ## Changelog

+### 1.5.3 (2021-12-28)
+* (crycode-de) Increased remote client protocol version to inform users that they should update their remote clients

 ### 1.5.2 (2021-12-19)
 * (ghecker1) Fix remote client reconnect after multiple failed attempts
   * **Reinstall of remote client needed to apply this fix!**